List of Neighbours characters introduced in 2003: Charlie Cassidy

 Charlie makes peace with Valda by giving her a pair of pearl earrings and telling her how much she had always meant to him.
 On the wedding day, Steph and Max elope and Charlie suddenly proposes to Valda.
 He tells her that he wants to make up for everything that happened between them and so they marry.
 During their honeymoon, Charlie and Valda meet up with his sister, Doreen (Anne Phelan).
 Valda is diagnosed with deep vein thrombosis and has to have bed rest.
 Charlie realises that he wants to spend his last Christmas with Lyn and Doreen agrees to come with him.
 Charlie tries to keep the truth about his condition from Lyn, but she sees him having a coughing fit.
 Charlie is taken to the hospital, but he tells his family that he wants to die at Lyn's home.
 Charlie's last wish is to go on his boat, Sheergold Scandal.
 Steph and Doreen take him to the boat, but Charlie becomes too ill before they can get on board.
 The Scullys bring the boat to Ramsay Street on a trailer and Charlie spends Boxing Day on it.
 Charlie writes a letter to Valda and while he is chatting to Steph, he tells her that he is ready and he dies.
-Charlie appears to Steph as vision in a dream when she is to stands trial for allegedly killing him.
+Charlie appears to Steph as vision in a dream when she is to stand trial for allegedly killing him.
 He tells Steph things will work out as they are meant to.